GregoryGreen/AppsintheAppleStore/README.md

 # Apps in the Apple Store
-Apps Available in the Apple Store: Data Insights for App Developers Project Overview
+Apps Available in the Apple Store: Data Insights for App Developers
+# Project Overview
-This project focuses on helping app developers make data-driven decisions about app development.
-By analyzing data from the Apple Store, we uncover trends and insights to inform decisions on:
+This project focuses on helping app developers make data-driven decisions about app development, by analyzing data from the Apple Store, we uncover trends and insights to inform decisions on:

 What type of app to build.
 Popular app categories.